 Lower School at CBA is relational and engaging.
 We focus on relationships before the school year begins with teacher home visits and a Kindergarten open house.
-This emphasis continues with Community Circle in the classroom, mentorship at Bobcat Buddies, and collaborative work with peers.
+This emphasis continues with Community Circle in the classroom, mentoring between older and younger students through Bobcat Buddies, and collaborative work with peers.

 Each of these fosters a nurturing environment for learning.
 Teachers engage students through hands-on experiences—connecting national standards with real-world applications.
 Learning like this is meaningful and fun.

 Kindergarten learns about forces and motion.
 To bring the concept of friction to life, students take a field study to Cool Sports in Knoxville to test how the same objects move on turf vs. ice.

 They raise trout in their classroom—watching them grow and learning how to care for them.
 Then, once they are big enough, the students release their trout into the Little River to help repopulation.

 3rd Grade Uses A 3D Printer